LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 {% asset_img 4.png %}

-According to this, the `ra` refers to "return address", which means after `ret` the cpu will running code from the address stored in the `ra`.
-The fun thing is a function usually return to its calling address, however, [`swtch`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/asm/switch.S#L9) no longer returns to the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641), , instead it will return to the `ra` from the `p.context`, which is the second argument of the [`swtch`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/asm/switch.S#L9).
+According to this, the `ra` refers to "return address", which means after `ret` the cpu will run code from the address stored in the `ra`.
+The fun thing is a function usually returns to its calling address, however, [`swtch`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/asm/switch.S#L9) no longer returns to the [`scheduler()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L641), instead it will return to the `ra` from the `p.context`, which is the second argument of the [`swtch`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/asm/switch.S#L9).

 But what's in the `p.context.ra`?
 We need to check the process creation function [`inner_alloc()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L460):